maryloufauchard/CAP_Benchmark/README.md

   --type-str basic
 ```

-  where type-str refers to the prompt chosen, which is basic, basic_role, CoT_pseudo, CoT_python, CoT_txt, CoT_unsupervised, ICL_1, ICL_steps, vague for the prompt instruction Basic, Role, CoT pseudo code, CoT python, CoT text, CoT unsupervised, ICL, ICL w steps and General.
+`--type_str` identifies the prompting strategy used to generate the evaluated outputs, and takes one of the following values: basic, basic_role, CoT_pseudo, CoT_python, CoT_txt, CoT_unsupervised, ICL_1, ICL_steps, vague for the prompt instruction Basic, Role, CoT pseudo code, CoT python, CoT text, CoT unsupervised, ICL, ICL w steps and General.

 ### Iterative Prompting
-For iterative prompting, which compute automatic feedback on the solutions provided to the LLMs and ask for another updated solution up to the maximal number of attenmpts, the generation file is called `generation_iterative.py`.
-For extraction and evaluation, the same process goes.
-Following our findings that the improvement was not always monotonic, the first matching, the best one and the last one will be stored in respective folders.
+For iterative prompting, where automatic feedback is computed on a proposed solution and the model is asked to revise it (up to a maximum number of attempts), the corresponding generation script is generation_iterative.py.
+Extraction and evaluation follow the same procedure described above.

+Since we found that improvement across iterations was not always monotonic, the first, best, and last matchings produced for each instance are each saved to their own dedicated output folder.

+### Citations

+### License